AyushPandey1502/Portfolio/README.md

    - Open the project files using your preferred code editor.

 4. **Run the Application**:
-   - Open the `index.html` file in a web browser to launch the weather app.
+   - Open the `index.html` file in a web browser to launch the portfolio app.